pipelight/doc.pipelight/guide/logs.md

 ## Print logs

-Every log is printed with [tslog](https://tslog.js.org/) And it is saved as .json in the log folder **.simp/logs/**
+Every log is printed with [tslog](https://tslog.js.org/).
+And it is saved as .json in the log folder **.simp/logs/**

-Display last trigger logs with the CLI.
+Display last logs with the CLI.

 ```bash
 simp logs